irfanykywz/irfanykywz.github.io/content/portofolio/_index.md

 ---
-title: My Portfolio
+title: Projects
-description: A collection of projects showcasing my software engineering expertise
+description: A collection of my work, showcasing my software engineering expertise and capabilities.
 ---